 REPRESENTATIVE ELIJAH CUMMINGS: Rather than a bailout for insurance companies, the program has resulted in $7 billion in net gains to taxpayers.
 But now, since these same mechanisms are part of the Affordable Care Act, Republicans argue that they are a bailout for insurance companies.

 WELNA: Republicans were for it, Cummings added, before they were against it.
 The healthcare act's risk corridor program, he said, would also save taxpayers money.

 CUMMINGS: And if we were to adopt legislations to eliminate this program, billions of dollars in savings would simply disappear.

-WELNA: A former healthcare advisor in the Bush White House, Doug Baxter, threw cold water on the CBO's estimates.
+WELNA: A former healthcare advisor in the Bush White House, Doug Badger, threw cold water on the CBO's estimates.

 WELNA: But another witness pointed to a letter from the U.S. Chamber of Commerce urging Congress not to repeal the risk corridors.
 Timothy Jost is a healthcare expert at Washington and Lee University.

 TIMOTHY JOST: There is a long history of the federal government sharing risks with private insurers.
 Federal subsidies to the National Flood Insurance Program, which Senator Rubio voted to extend last week, have for 35 years enabled private individuals to purchase flood insurance through the federal government.

 WELNA: Whether House Republicans will actually try to attach a repeal of risk corridors to a debt limit hike remains in doubt.
 House speaker John Boehner was vague when asked about it yesterday.